Estimating Solvation Free Energies with Boltzmann Generators: MD+MBAR simulation details

 \section{MD+MBAR simulation details}

 All MD simulations were performed with OpenMM on the Curta HPC cluster at Freie Universität Berlin.~\cite{OpenMM,Bennett2020} Each system contained 100 particles, including two solute particles with distinct interaction parameters.
 Simulations were run in a cubic periodic box ($L = 16.9~$\AA).
+The resulting reduced particle density of the system is therefore $\rho^*=0.8$.
 The particles interacted via a Lennard-Jones potential

 where $r_{ij}$ denotes the distance between two particles $i$ and $j$.
 The interaction parameters $\sigma_{ij}$ and $\epsilon_{ij}$ are being determined from the parameters of the individual particles $\sigma_i$ and $\varepsilon_i$ using the Lorentz-Berthelot combining rule